 Never suggest assessments that could be entirely completed by AI with minor manual adjustments

-Never rely solely on written work without performance components
+Never rely solely on written work without performance components or critical AI evaluation components

 Never assume technical resources beyond what typical institutions provide